Lightning Damage Insurance Claims

 Is the fire that started after the lightning strike covered?

-Yes.
-Fire resulting from a lightning strike is a covered peril under virtually all standard property insurance policies.
-The entire scope of the fire and smoke damage should be covered.
+Yes - fire resulting from a lightning strike is a covered peril under virtually all standard property insurance policies.
+The entire scope of the resulting fire and smoke damage should be covered, including HVAC contamination, electronic damage from surge, and structural damage along the strike path.

 What is shockwave damage?